Study and Examination Rules

 Competences of the Deans and Rector

-(2) In case the study program is carried out by VSE, the Rector shall exercise the Dean’s competence under these Study Rules.
+(2) In the case the study program is carried out by VSE, the Rector shall exercise the Dean’s competence under these Study Rules.

 Article 3